 You can find more information about the BMEB contiguous pathway on the UCSC Catalog.
 Interested students should schedule an appointment with the BMEB graduate advisor early in their college career—no later than the end of their junior year.

-The 4+1 pathway offers a competitive edge to students who are completing their undergraduate degree in computer engineering, robotics engineering, electrical engineering, and computer science at UC Santa Cruz, by enabling those with advanced preparation to move directly from the undergraduate to the Computer Engineering M.S. graduate program.
-The pathway assists qualified enrolled students with a simplified graduate application process that does not require students to take the graduate record examination (GRE) and makes it possible to complete an M.S. degree in only one additional year of study with appropriate planning.
-Eligible students must have and maintain a GPA of 3.0 or GPA by the end of their junior year until the completion of their bachelor's degree program.
+The 4+1 pathway offers a competitive edge to students who are completing their undergraduate degree in Computer Engineering, Robotics Engineering, Electrical Engineering, and Computer Science at UC Santa Cruz, by enabling those with advanced preparation to move directly from the undergraduate to the Computer Engineering M.S. graduate program.
+The pathway assists qualified enrolled students with a simplified graduate application process that does not require students to take the Graduate Record Examination (GRE) and makes it possible to complete an M.S. degree in only one additional year of study with appropriate planning.
+Eligible students must have and maintain a GPA of 3.0 or higher by the end of their junior year until the completion of their bachelor's degree program.

-You can find more information about the Computer Engineering contiguous pathway on the UCSC Catalog.
-Interested students schedule an appointment with the Graduate Student Advisor for the Computer Science and Engineering (CSE) Master's Programs early in their college careers and are encouraged to attend the CSE Pathways Workshops held every Fall and Spring Quarter.
+You can find more information about the Computer Engineering BS/MS pathway on the UCSC Catalog.
+Interested students are welcome to schedule an appointment with the Graduate Student Advisor for the Computer Science and Engineering (CSE) Master's Programs early in their college careers and are encouraged to attend the CSE Pathways Workshops held every Fall and Spring Quarter.
 Students who are interested should complete this online form to confirm their eligibility for the program.

-The 4+1 path offers a competitive edge to Baskin School of Engineering students who are completing their undergraduate degree at UC Santa Cruz, by enabling those with advanced preparation to move directly from the undergraduate program to the Computer Science and Engineering (CSE) M.S. program.
-The path assists qualified enrolled students with a simplified graduate application process that does not require students to take the graduate record examination (GRE) if they have and maintain an overall GPA of 3.0 or above by the end of their junior year until the completion of their bachelor's degree.
-With appropriate planning, the CSE Pathway Program makes it possible to complete an M.S. degree with just ten courses beyond the bachelor’s degree.
+The 4+1 path offers a competitive edge to Baskin School of Engineering (BSOE) students who are completing their undergraduate degree at UC Santa Cruz, by enabling those with advanced preparation to move directly from a BSOE undergraduate program to the Computer Science and Engineering (CSE) M.S. program.
+The path assists qualified enrolled students with a simplified graduate application process that does not require students to take the Graduate Record Examination (GRE) if they have and maintain an overall GPA of 3.0 or above by the end of their junior year until the completion of their bachelor's degree.
+With appropriate planning, the CSE Contiguous Pathway Program makes it possible to complete a bachelor's and a master's in as little as five years.